Big Brother 16 (American season)

 Big Brother 16 is the sixteenth season of the American reality television series Big Brother.
-The season premiered on June 25, 2014 with a two-night premiere with the following episode airing on June 26, 2014, broadcast on CBS in the United States and Slice in Canada, and ended with a 90-minute season finale on September 24, 2014, after 97 days of competition.
+The season premiered on June 25, 2014, with a two-night premiere with the following episode airing on June 26, 2014, broadcast on CBS in the United States and Global in Canada, and ended with a 90-minute season finale on September 24, 2014, after 97 days of competition.
 Julie Chen returned as host.
 On September 24, 2014, Derrick Levasseur was crowned the winner defeating Cody Calafiore in a 7–2 jury vote.
 Donny Thompson was voted as the season's America's Favorite HouseGuest.